progyaP/Crosshair-java-project-swing/README.md

 # Crosshair-java-project-swing
 External crosshair overlay which will help the gamer to do better aim.

+In the update file color of the circle can chnage with HX color code and an extra circle add for better aim 🧿

 NOTE : it will work only when video mode is in Windows OR WindowsFullscreen/boarderlessWindows